YettiPowered/api-docs/sections/filters.md

 ```
 DELETE /items/filters/5/3.ws
 ```
-Will delete the filter type with the given ID and return `200 OK`.
+Will delete the filter type with the given ID and return `200 OK` on success.

 ### List items that are assigned to a particular filter
 ```